Liesbeth Baarveld-Schlaman

 Elisabeth Maria Petronella Baarveld-Schlaman (15 October 1934 – 14 March 2012) was a Dutch politician.
 She was a member of the Senate of the Netherlands from 1981 to 1995, a member of the Parliamentary Assembly of the Council of Europe and vice-chairperson of the Defense Committee of the Western European Union.
 She was a member of the Democrats 66 and the Labour Party.

 Early life

 Baarveld-Schlaman was born on 15 October 1934 in Arnhem.
 She grew up in a Roman Catholic working class family.
 Her parents were Petrus Lambertus Maria Schlaman, a bus driver, and Wilhelmina Bernardina Kuster.
 She had an older sister and two younger brothers, one of whom died in infancy.
-She received a masters' degree in German and began work as an executive secretary at a hospital in Arnhem.
+She received a master's degree in German, and began work as an executive secretary at a hospital in Arnhem.
 On 8 June 1964, she married Willem Geert Baarveld, an engineer.

 Political career

 Baarveld-Schlaman joined the Democrats 66 (D66) in 1966, the same year that the party was formed.
 She joined the executive committee in the early 1970s.
 She and her husband moved to Lelystad, where her husband began work as an engineer with the Rijksdienst voor de IJsselmeerpolders.
 She stood for election in the municipal council elections in 1971 with the public body Openbaar Lichaam Zuidelijke IJsselmeerpolders as a candidate for the Progressive Accord (PAK), an alliance between D66, the Labour Party (PvdA) and the Political Party of Radicals (PPR).
 She was elected to the council and from 1972 to 1975, she was also a member of the executive advisory board with a portfolio of social affairs and health care.

 She resigned her membership in the D66 shortly after the 1974 congress where a majority voted in favour of dissolving the party.
 Instead she joined the PvdA.
 She ran for election with the PvdA in the 1976 local election but she only came in fourth place.
 Baarveld-Schlaman transitioned from local politics to national party politics.
 She served as the international secretary of the Rooie Vrouwen in de PvdA from 1977 to 1981.
 She was determined to build women's political power.